Blog Layout

 10. Negotiate contract terms.
 If you’re interested in a PEO but need to adjust the contract, negotiate to get closer to the deal you’re interested in.

 11. Trust your instincts.
-As a small business owner, you’ve honed strong business instincts that have helped you open and run your business.
+As a small business owner, you’ve cultivated strong business instincts that have helped you open and run your business.
 If your gut is pointing you one way or driving you away from a PEO, investigate further to come to a decision you’re confident in.

 You can also utilize professional networks like LinkedIn to ask your colleagues for recommendations for PEOs.
 Take your time with researching, since, as mentioned, PEO contracts can be difficult to exit and may result in extra costs when the fit’s not right.